albertoarturovergani/CNT-2021/README.md

 # Computational Neuroscience Tutorial 2021

-Introductions on Spiking Neural Networks (SNNs) by using PyNN on the SpiNNaker neuromorphic system.
+Introduction on Spiking Neural Networks (SNNs) by using PyNN on the SpiNNaker neuromorphic system.

 ## Instruction to use the material: